pandafhg/MHVR-to-SAF/README.md

 If you need to use the model in your study, please cite the author's article (below).

-Pan et al., Deep Neural Network-based Estimation of Site Amplification Factor from Microtremor H/V Spectral Ratio (Coming soon online).
+Pan et al., Deep Neural Network-based Estimation of Site Amplification Factor from Microtremor H/V Spectral Ratio (DOI: 10.1785/0120210300).

 # Contact
 If you have any questions or suggestions, please send an email to the author.